zhpinkman/Software-Testing-CA2/src/test/java/org/springframework/samples/petclinic/Appendix.md

 >there is a method in PetTimedCache called "get" which uses one of the internal
 >methods of PetRepository (called findById).
 This method should be tested with a
 >mock since we are dealing with functionality of another class here.
+> By taking a glimpse into the PetTimedCache we can say that almost all the variables and fields are somehow local and cannot be injected into the class remotely.
+Besides, the behavior of this class doesn't have anything specific or worth to be verified behaviorally.
+The only thing that has to be done about this class is to verify states and also their returned values.
+The only thing that has to be injected into the PetTimedCache is the repository which would be easy to mock it.
+All facts said, adopting the Mockist approach would be more compelling.